What is a Clinical Trials Unit?

 Secondly, the PCTU Senior Trials Manager undertakes responsibilities on individual studies.
 The main responsibilities of the PCTU Senior Trials Manager for each individual study include:

-The study team comprises all those who work on a study.
-The Trial Manager/Coordinator provides a link between study team staff in the core PCTU team and the rest of the study team.
+The study team is comprised of all those who work on a study.
+The Trial Manager/Coordinator provides a link between the study team staff in the core PCTU team and the rest of the study team.
 The Trial Manager/Coordinator will usually coordinate and facilitate the Trial Management Group (TMG) meetings which allow core PCTU staff to have regular input into the management of a study.
 For some processes, the Trial Manager/Coordinator will liaise with an individual within the PCTU over a period of time.
 For example, when the database is being developed the Trial Manager/Coordinator will be in regular (sometimes daily) contact with the Database Developer and Database Manager to develop the database requirements and to test the database.

-The Trial Manager/Coordinator is expected to keep the PCTU up-to-date on study progress and issues.
+The Trial Manager/Coordinator is expected to keep the PCTU up to date on study progress and issues.
 This can be done via the PCTU Senior Trial Manager, or in Trial Management Group (TMG) meetings.

 The PCTU also run regular Trial Management Forums, which consist of workshops, presentations and group work.
 The Forums also provide an opportunity to network and troubleshoot issues.
 The Forums are open to anyone involved in the management of a PCTU linked study.
 For more information, please contact the PCTU Senior Trial Manager (PCTU Staff List)